shawntabrizi/shawntabrizi.github.io/src/content/blog/2019-04-28-substrate-smart-contracts-workshop.md

 - A non-token contract, maybe something that more directly interacts with a Substrate module

 Anyway, I would love for you all to try it out, and hopefully by the time you do, it will have been much more developed!

-If you like the work I do, take a quick look at my [donation page](/donate/) to help support future endeavors.